-Water age samples from the bore were collected and analysed in 2016, 2012 and 2006.
-ADC is currently awaiting the results for the 2016 sample.
+Water age samples from the bore were collected in 2012 and 2016, currently awaiting the results of the analysis from GNS.

 E.coli samples are collected from the bore (raw water) on a quarterly basis as the bore is fully secure and has qualified for reduced monitoring (DWSNZ Table 4.5, note 5).